kingrando/blog/content/zettels/202007040814-JNCIA-Junos-Routing-Policy-and-Firewall-Filters-Firewall-Filters.md

       * **Action**: The *then* statement contains the action to take once the condition has been matched.
 There are three types of actions:
         * **Terminating Actions**: Performs the action and then halts any more processing of the packet.
         * **Non-terminating Actions**: Performs stuff such as counting packets, logging information, or sampling packets.
-        * **Flow Control Actions**: Enables the next term to be evaluating instead of performing a terminating action.
+        * **Flow Control Actions**: Enables the next term to be evaluated instead of performing a terminating action.

 ## Application
 Once a firewall filter has been configured, you must apply it to an application point.
 Application points include: